Mycrosys/portfolio-project-4-tomodachi/README.md

 *   ### <a name="fiveplanes">Five Planes of UXD</a>
     -   #### Strategy Plane
-        1. The Strategy for this Site is mostly Personal, mainly to pass the Portfolio 4 Project.
-I want to do this by creating a Website that lets multiple people create and share Events and meetups to better organize themselves.
+        1. During covid-19, many people suddenly couldn't go out anymore and enjoy events.
+During these times many either used new tools to keep connected (for example with Zoom) or went back to some old hobbies they neglected in the past due to social duties that were suspended during the pandemic.
+I wanted to create a site to find people for fun things to do together, be it online or offline.
         2. I've had this idea for a while now, mainly because I and my friends have been looking for something easier to organize than making calendar events and sending invitations that way.
-There are probably some apps out there that do the same thing, but I wanted my version which I can work on even after I finish the project.
+It's hard to find people outside your friend group and we often seem to be one person short for playing a board game, playing some Pen&Paper RPGs, or playing some street soccer.
+        3. There are big communities out there on pages like Reddit, but if you just want to have fun and quickly create an event and have others join in, there isn't a really quick way to do it.
+I don't expect this tool to be used in a worldwide environment, at least not the offline part of it.
+Instead, having this being used by a small town or a school is very viable.
-        3. Expandability: Frameworks give plenty of options to expand the idea in the future.
+        4. Expandability: Frameworks give plenty of options to expand the idea in the future.
 This version is more of a starting point than the end of the journey.

     -   #### Scope Plane